It refers to a blood clot that forms in the atrium.

 You can still exercise when you have atrial fibrillation.
 Staying active will help you control your weight, improve your sleep and strengthen your heart.

-Consult your doctor before starting any new fitness program to make sure the activity is safe for you.
+Consult your doctor before starting any new fitness program to ensure the activity is safe for you.

 Try to continue with light to moderate exercises.
-Walk, swim or bike.
-Avoid very intense exercises that involve running or jumping.
+Walk, swim, or bike.
+Avoid very intense workouts that involve running or jumping.

 Ask your doctor how to manage your atrial fibrillation during exercise.
 If your heart loses the rhythm during a workout, stop and rest.